-After you install Sequence, you can configure the Active Directory Synchronization Service to import users from your Active Directories into Sequence.
+After you install Cora SeQuence, you can configure the Active Directory Synchronization Service to import users from your Active Directories into Cora SeQuence.
 The Active Directory Synchronization Service will only pull information from your Active Directory and will never write to it.
 The configuration consists of two main procedures, each of which has numerous sub-steps.

 - Complete the Active Directory Wizard